Books

 Oxford University Press, 2019

 This book is about the nature and value of knowledge.
 The central idea is that we can answer many interesting and difficult philosophical questions by reflecting on the role of epistemic evaluation in human life.
-I call this approach ‘function-first epistemology’.
+I call this approach “function-first epistemology.”
 I use this method to illuminate the nature and value of knowledge, the foundations of epistemic normativity, the epistemology of testimony, and skepticism.

 Oxford University Press, 2021

-This book is organized around three broad themes: truth and knowledge in politics; epistemic problems for democracy; disagreement and polarization.
 The contributors provide new and rich insights on topics such as: propaganda and fake news, weaponized skepticism, belief polarization, political disagreement, the epistemic value of democracy, voter ignorance, and identity politics.

 Contributors: Elizabeth Anderson, Kristoffer Ahlstrom-Vij, Jason Brennan, Quassim Cassam, Thomas Christiano, Elizabeth Edenberg, David Estlund, Alexander Guerrero, Michael Hannon, Jennifer Lackey, Michael P. Lynch, Fabienne Peter, Jeroen de Ridder, Regina Rini, Jennifer Steele, Robert B. Talisse, Briana Toole